anushak18/b07lab1/README.md

 # b07lab1
-Tool to evaluate, add, and multiply polynomials
+Tool to evaluate and add polynomials.
+More features in branch 2